top of page

 What Paintbox do I Use?

-Of course, a paintbox is needed to store all those pans, and there are many options available.
+A paintbox is needed to store all those pans, and there are many options available.
 A few years ago, I swapped my old Winsor & Newton wooden box for the Frazer Price box, which I bought empty and filled with my favourite colours.
 It holds 18 half pans, though I use a mix of whole and half pans-using the whole pans for the colours I use most often.

 Other Paints: Black and White